-Be prepared to be captivated by the diablada or devil dance during the carnival in Oruro.
+Be prepared to be captivated by the diablada or devil dance during the Carnaval de Oruro.
 These symbolic dances are representations of the battle of good over evil.
 The entry of Lucifer Tio Supay commences the entire event.
 He is followed by large groups of dancers, each representing a different form of Bolivian dance.
-Parading around for a total of three days and nights, these devils stand-out in their pink tights, red and white boots decorated with dragons and serpents, velvet capes sewn with silver thread, coins and small mirrors.
+These devils stand-out in their pink tights, red and white boots decorated with dragons and serpents, velvet capes sewn with silver thread, coins and small mirrors.
 They can be seen sporting long, golden-haired wigs and their signature frightening masks and feature great horns, bulging eyes and jagged teeth.

 There are many notable characters that attend the festival such as the Devil’s wife China Supay who seductively dances to entice the Archangel Michael.
 Encircling her are intoxicatingly dancing members of the local worker union, each carrying a small union symbol such as a pickax or shovel.
 Dancers dress as Incas with condor headdresses, dancers with suns and moons on their chests along with black slaves that represent those who were once imported by Spaniards to work in silver mines.